-Painted kitchen backsplash was not a big enough impact, and real tile kitchen backsplash was too expensive and time consuming for what we needed.
-Enter peel and stick tile backsplash, aka sticky tile.
+Painted kitchen backsplash was not a big enough impact, and traditional ceramic tiles were too expensive and time consuming for what we needed.
+Enter peel and stick backsplash tile, aka sticky tile.

 Where I Purchased Sticky Tile

-Apparently, peel and stick tile is THE THING lately because if you Google it, you will find gobs of results.
+Apparently, peel and stick tile is a popular choice lately because if you Google it, you will find gobs of results.
 I found mine on Amazon because I stumbled upon dark green tiles.
 (You can find the tiles I used HERE.)
 For years I’ve adored dark green tile backsplash.
 But it seemed like a bold commitment for real tile, and it didn’t fit with my former farmhouse kitchen style.

-But for a temporary kitchen makeover (with my bold, black kitchen cabinets), dark green tiles were JUST the thing.
-This post about the pros and cons of peel and stick tile backsplash is based solely on my experience with this one sticky tile.
+But for a temporary kitchen makeover (with my bold, black kitchen cabinets), dark green tiles were the PERFECT solution.
+This post about the pros and cons of peel and stick tile backsplash is based solely on my experience with this one peel and stick option.
 You will have to test your own peel and stick tile choice for your most accurate results.

 Cost Comparison: Peel and Stick Tile vs Ceramic Tile

 Before you purchase, MEASURE your space and order all the tiles plus a couple extra packages AT THE SAME TIME.
 I didn’t do this at all and had to find another company to buy them from when the first company sold out of stock mid-project.
 Also, I received a package that was not the same shade of green tile.
-Look at allllllll your packages right away to make sure they all match!!!!
+It is a good idea to look at allllllll your packages right away to make sure they all match!!!!
 You will save yourself a couple heart attacks, trust me.